cosmofur/EX716/README.md

                 Big part of the work is handled by the 'One Letter' codes, which are.

                     '.' number    :  Sets the active address to number, also sets start address.
-You can have multiple '.' entries in a soruce file to mark off diffrent blocks of memory.
+You can have multiple '.' entries in a source file to mark off different blocks of memory.
 If you use any '.' numbers, you should always add one at the end of your source file to identify the program entry point.
                     'I' filename  :  Imports a file as if it was part of the current input stream.